 - Vascular tumors in your arms or legs

-What happens during a vascular ultrasound?
+What happens during a Doppler ultrasound?

-A vascular ultrasound is a noninvasive, painless procedure that does not expose you to harmful radiation.
+A Doppler ultrasound is a noninvasive, painless procedure that does not expose you to harmful radiation.
 There are no risks associated with this test, and most people feel little to no discomfort during the procedure.

 For the procedure, you’ll be asked to lie down on an examination table.
 The technician will place a water-soluble gel on a handheld device called a transducer to examine your body.
 The transducer directs high-frequency sound waves into the arteries or veins being studied.
 The sound waves are then sent to a computer to produce images or graphs.